Seeking cash, Zimbabwe sells 35 elephants to China

 A similar outcry followed similar sales in 2015.

 The statement by Zimbabwe’s wildlife agency said its conservation efforts have been affected by restrictions on selling the country’s ivory stockpile and on trophy hunting of certain species.
+Zimbabwe’s government budgets nothing for conservation, and the wildlife agency is self-sustaining.

 In 2014, the United States banned the import of sport-hunted elephant trophies from Zimbabwe, citing a lack of transparency in the use of conservation funds generated by their export.